Fall 2004 Enrollment Analysis Miramar College Summary

 Headcount and FTES

-Analysis of the total student population in fall 2003 showed that 66% were continuing students, 11% were first-time freshmen, 10% were first-time transfers, 11% were returning students (left the district for more than one year and returned in fall 2003), and 2% were current high school students.
-Continuing students constituted a slightly higher percent (66%) of the total student population in fall 2003 than fall 2002 (63%).
-Demographic distributions of other variables were similar to fall 2002, exceptions included lower proportions of male students, and a higher proportion of students who indicated transfer with an AA as their educational objective.
+Analysis of the total student population in fall 2004 showed that 66% were continuing students, 11% were first-time freshmen, 10% were first-time transfers, and 11% were returning students (left the district for more than one year and returned in fall 2004).
+Continuing students constituted the same percent (66%) of the total student population in fall 2004 as in fall 2003.
+Demographic distributions of other variables were similar to those of fall 2003 except that fall 2004 had slightly more male students than female students while fall 2003 had slightly more female students than male students.

 New Student Enrollment by Service Area

-New student enrollment by service area was analyzed and results showed that enrollment of first-time freshmen remained the same for the college’s service area; however, there was an enrollment decrease from City College service area as well as non-district service areas.
-Additionally, enrollment of first-time transfers decreased from non-district service areas and areas serving City, Mesa and Miramar.
+New student enrollment by service area was analyzed and results showed that enrollment of first-time freshmen in fall 2004 remained unchanged for the college’s service area (1,683) compared to that of fall 2003 (1,685).

 In terms of residency status, 97% of all students were California residents.
 Non-residents accounted for 3 % of the total student population.
-Enrollment of non-resident students remained unchanged between these two fall semesters.
+Enrollment of non-resident students remained unchanged for fall 2004.